-Effective January 1, 2013, the Company changed its operating segments to incorporate all the entities previously reported within the Tube Segment in the Label Segment, to more closely represent the current management structure and reporting.
-Comparative segment information has been restated to conform to the current year presentation.
+Effective January 1, 2013, the Company changed its operating segments to incorporate all the entities previously reported within the Tube segment in the Label segment, to more closely represent the current management structure and reporting.
+Comparative segment information has been restated to conform with current year presentation.